 I spent the morning at Niasca Portofino, a space where you can stay and learn to make pesto the traditional way.
 And after lunch there, I strolled along the promenade to the harbour where a couple of sail boats were already docked, ahead of the coming season.

 15.00 Drive to Camogli

-The small fishing village has a harbour that’s filled with boats and there are nets being hung out to dry.
-As well as the stunning coastline, there were plenty of nooks to get lost in.
+The small fishing village has a harbour that’s filled with boats.
+Nearby, fishing nets were being hung out to dry.
+It’s tiny, but you can still get lost in its quaint little nooks.

 17.00 Drive back to Genoa (1.5 hours)

 I had a morning flight back to London so my last night in Liguria was spent at the NH Plaza in the city centre.

 It’s large and spacious though located further away from the bustle of the old city.

 For my last dinner in Liguria, I stopped in a local restaurant – Il Genovese.

 It was the last feast of my journey and it was hearty.
 We had a lot of stews and meat-based pasta dishes but also a few fried specialities.